sparsileg/lostsheep/docs/Lost_Sheep_Security_Audit-v2.md

 ## Scope correction: the actual threat model

-The audit brief describes a multi-user REST application: API keys, CORS, sessions, BOLA, horizontal and vertical privilege escalation, rate limiting, replay attacks, mass assignment. **None of that exists in this application.**

 Lost Sheep is a single-user, local-first Tauri 2 desktop application.
 There is no server, no HTTP listener, no authentication layer, no user table, no tenancy, no session, and no client/server trust boundary.
 The frontend and